If you use Instagram for your business, you will have noticed that the number of likes of a post is no longer showing. Why is this?

 It’s part of a trial carried out in Australia, New Zealand, Ireland, Italy, Japan and Brazil to remove the pressure on how many likes a post received.
 Instagram says: “We want your followers to focus on what you share, not on how many likes your post gets.
 During this test, only you will be able to see the total number on your posts”.

 Yeah, right!
-Instagram is in it to make money.
+Instagram is of course in it to make (more) money.
 By removing this feature, brands and influencers will be forced to spend more money on boosting posts and advertising.

 A decrease in post likes has already been observed by many operators.
 Have you noticed this?